Photostat copy of diaries of Benjamin Bennett Leane, 1915 - Part 29

 On our way to the hospital

------oh, but wait, I must
+— oh, but wait, I must

 tell you.
 I am going too fast.

-Since coming here there have
+Since arriving here there have

-been several cases of infect
+been several cases of infectious

-ious disease and today we
+disease and today we

 got word that the whole